An iconic road to Simplon Pass in the Swiss Alps

-Simplonpass/Passo del Sempione is a high mountain pass at an elevation of 2.005m (6,578ft) above the sea level, located between the Pennine Alps and the Lepontine Alps in Switzerland.
-It’s one of the most scenic drives in the country.
+Simplonpass is a high mountain pass at an elevation of 2.005m (6,578ft) above the sea level, located in Valais canton, in Switzerland.
+It’s one of the most famous Alpine roads of Switzerland.

-Now generally open in winter, the pass is traversed by the Road E62.
-It connects Brig in the canton of Valais with Domodossola in Piedmont (Italy).
-The road is wide and the traffic is not such a nuisance as one might imagine.
-The Simplon Pass was used as early as the Stone Age.
+Set high between the Pennine Alps and the Lepontine Alps, the road to the summit, also known as Passo del Sempione, is totally paved.
+It’s called Route 9 (part of the European Route 62).
+The pass was used as early as the Stone Age.
 But up to the 17th century it was used mainly by smugglers and mercenaries, because the narrow Gondo Gorge was considered by Roman Era architects to be impassable.
 The first pass road suitable for vehicular traffic dates back to the time of Napoleon, who wanted to travel southward with his cannons.

-The road to the pass is typically open all year round, but winter weather may cause restrictions and closures due to dangerous weather conditions.
+Access to the pass is typically open all year round, but winter weather may cause restrictions and closures due to dangerous weather conditions.
 The road is wide and the traffic is not such a nuisance as one might imagine.
 It is a drive built on the contour of the mountain rather than engineered for expediency.
 The road curves gently around the mountain's topography, giving drivers some truly wondrous views of the frozen mountain slopes on the Swiss side and the verdant tree-lined valley on the Italian side.
 The road is steep in parts, hitting a 10.7% of maximum gradient through some of the ramps.
 In the warmer season, there are numerous cafés and restaurants along the way.